digital-fabric/uringmachine/grant-2025/tasks.md

           So, apparently there's no problem!
-  - [v] Implement multi-thread worker pool for `blocking_operation_wait` Single thread pool at class level, shared by all schedulers With worker count according to CPU count ()
+  - [v] Implement multi-thread worker pool for `blocking_operation_wait` Single thread pool at class level, shared by all schedulers With worker count according to CPU count

   - [v] tests:
-    - [ ] Wrap the scheduler interface such that we can verify that specific hooks were called.
+    - [v] Wrap the scheduler interface such that we can verify that specific hooks were called.
 Add asserts for called hooks for all tests.
     - [v] Sockets (only io_wait)
     - [v] Files